ט' לחודש השנים עשר תשע"ד

 Unfortunately, galuth (exile) has brainwashed us into thinking otherwise.

 These women are lost.
 But, their men are even worse off.
-At least the women searching, just in the wrong places.
+At least these women are searching, just in the wrong places.
 When they have a valid question, the men often do not have an answer.
 If they do, then they will not know how to express it.

-In other words, they appear to cherish and elevate a galuth mentality
+In other words, they appear to cherish and elevate a galuth mentality, in other words a non-Torah mentality.